. . . your guide to visiting the holy places

 Mosaic map in Church of St George (© Visitpalestine.ps)

 Madaba was an important town in the early centuries of the Christian era.
-It was on the King’s Highway trade route, it had its own bishop and it had several imposing churches with impressive mosaics.
+It was on the King’s Highway trade route, it had its own bishop and it had about 10 other churches with impressive mosaics.
+The remains of two of these churches are in the city’s archaeological park.

 A conservative estimate is that the mosaic map would have originally contained about 1,116,000 pieces of stone and glass.
 A team of three workmen, working 10-hour days and directed by a superior artist, would have needed about 186 days to assemble it.